newrelic/video-dash-js/README.md

 ## Data Model

-To understand which actions and attributes are captured and emitted by The JW Player under different event types go DataModel.md
+To understand which actions and attributes are captured and emitted by the Dash Player under different event types go DataModel.md

 ## Support

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
-Like all official New Relic open source projects, there's a related Community topic in the New Relic [Explorers Hub](https://discuss.newrelic.com).
+Like all official New Relic open source projects, there's a related Community topic in the New Relic [Explorer's Hub](https://discuss.newrelic.com).

-We encourage you to bring your experiences and questions to the [Explorers Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.
+We encourage you to bring your experiences and questions to the [Explorer's Hub](https://discuss.newrelic.com) where our community members collaborate on solutions and new ideas.

 ## Contributing